esarks/SkylerThomas2/15_chapter-12-nothing-wasted-secular.md

 Nothing wasted means: this day counts.
 This conversation counts.
 This choice counts.
 Because God is redeeming not just your past, but your present and future too.

 ---

-**Biblical Parallels (2-3 pages):**

-**Joseph: From Pit to Palace (Genesis 37-50)**
+## Stories of Redemption

+**Ruth: From Widow to Matriarch (Ruth 1-4)**

-Joseph's story is one of the clearest pictures of "nothing is wasted" in all of Scripture.
+Ruth's story is one of the most beautiful pictures of "nothing is wasted" in all of Scripture.

-Betrayed by his brothers.
-Sold into slavery.
-Falsely accused.
-Imprisoned.
-For years, it looked like total waste.

-But God was weaving a story of redemption.
-The pit led to Potiphar's house.
-Prison led to the palace.
-And ultimately, Joseph's suffering positioned him to save not just Egypt, but his own family—the very ones who betrayed him.

-His words to his brothers capture the heart of "nothing is wasted":

-> "You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives."
->
-> — Genesis 50:20

-What others meant for evil, God meant for good.

-Not that God caused the harm.
-But that He redeemed it.
-He took what was meant for destruction and turned it into salvation.
+Loss.
+Death.
+Widowhood.
+Poverty.
+Displacement.
+Everything that looked like an ending became a doorway to something new.

+When Naomi's husband and sons died in Moab, it seemed like total devastation.
+She was a widow in a foreign land with two foreign daughters-in-law.
+When she decided to return home to Bethlehem, she told them to stay—there was nothing she could offer them.

+But Ruth refused to leave.
+"Where you go I will go, and where you stay I will stay.
+Your people will be my people and your God my God" (Ruth 1:16).

+What looked like the end—widowhood, poverty, leaving her homeland—became the beginning.
+Ruth's faithfulness led her to glean in Boaz's field.
+Boaz noticed her, redeemed her, married her.
+She became part of the lineage of King David—and ultimately, of Jesus Himself.

+The losses weren't wasted.
+The grief wasn't meaningless.
+The years of hardship became the preparation for her role in the greatest story ever told.

-Nothing was wasted—not the betrayal, not the slavery, not the false accusations, not the imprisonment.
-All of it was being woven into a story of redemption.
+Nothing was wasted—not the death, not the displacement, not the poverty, not the uncertainty.
+All of it was being woven into a story of redemption that would echo through eternity.

 **The Cross: Ultimate Redemption of Waste (Luke 23:33-43)**